redrodeo03/Hackenza/README.md

 2. Improve the ranking formula by doing this segmentation and adjusting the formula as on csrankings.org
 3. The pipeline is set in such a way that this can easily be expanded to other IIT's and NIT's and other esteemed organizations of India.
 The data dump we have created is crucial for the same.

-### Data Dump Link - Contains all publications in the Q1 Journals and A/A* Conferences in 2023
+### Data Dump Link - Contains relevant subset of DBLP Database Dump in 2023
 (https://drive.google.com/drive/folders/1XARQJLkhXWKr1SEXg1ommHUJgFARaUNJ?usp=drive_link)